MicrosoftDocs/dataexplorer-docs/kusto/api/powershell/powershell.md

 ---
 title:  Kusto .NET Client Libraries from PowerShell
-description: This article describes how to use Kusto .NET Client Libraries from PowerShell in Azure Data Explorer. ms.reviewer: salevy ms.topic: reference ms.date: 11/07/2023
+description: This article describes how to use Kusto .NET Client Libraries from PowerShell. ms.reviewer: salevy ms.topic: reference ms.date: 11/07/2023